MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 ![Edit a provider](media/use-simplified-authentication-configuration/edit-provider.png "Edit a provider")

-Refer to the provider-specific sections later in this article to edit settings for the provider type you selected.
+Refer to the provider-specific articles to edit settings for the provider type you selected.

 ### Delete a provider